-So you might need to format your columns before performing a VLOOKUP search.
+While you might need to format your columns before performing a VLOOKUP search, it’s still handy.

 You can also use this for things like finding a product price or a specific category, like so:

-If you need to search rows, you can use the HLOOKUP formula instead.
+If you need to search rows, use the HLOOKUP formula instead.
 V is for Vertical search, and H is for Horizontal, like this:

 An example HLOOKUP formula might be something like this: